wasmerio/wasmer-ocaml/README.md

 To run, you need to have the Wasmer C API available for the linker to get.
 The library is entirely available in the `lib` folder after compiling.

-# Issue

-Currently (Tue, Aug 16 2022), OCaml has a bug that makes the program crash on exiting.
-The issue has been [reported to OCaml](https://github.com/ocaml/ocaml/issues/11489), and (is being fixed for OCaml 4.14)[https://github.com/ocaml/ocaml/pull/11496].